HB-4083

 2026-11-01

-Imposes obligations on deployers of AI chatbots and social AI companions to protect minors in Oklahoma.
-Deployers must ensure chatbots do not make 'human-like features' — including claims of sentience, emotional relationship-building, and impersonation — available to minors, and must implement reasonable age verification systems.
-Social AI companions are categorically prohibited from being made available to minors.
-A narrow exemption permits therapeutic chatbots for minors only when prescribed by a licensed mental health professional, supported by peer-reviewed clinical trial data, and accompanied by AI identity disclaimers.
-Deployers must also maintain emergency detection systems for self-harm and harm-to-others situations and comply with data minimization requirements.
-Enforcement is through AG civil actions (up to $7,500 per intentional violation) and a private right of action for minors or their parents/guardians with statutory damages of $100–$750 per user per incident.
+Imposes obligations on deployers of AI chatbots to protect minors from human-like features — defined broadly to include simulated sentience, emotional relationship-building, and impersonation of real persons.
+Deployers must ensure chatbots do not make human-like features available to minors and must implement reasonable age verification systems.
+Social AI companions are categorically prohibited for minors.
+A narrow exemption allows therapeutic chatbots to be made available to minors only under licensed professional supervision with peer-reviewed clinical evidence.
+Deployers must also maintain emergency detection and response systems and limit data collection to what is adequate, relevant, and necessary.
+Enforcement is through the Attorney General and a private right of action for minors or their parents/guardians with statutory damages of $100–$750 per user per incident.

 Summary

-Imposes obligations on deployers of AI chatbots and social AI companions to protect minors in Oklahoma.
-Deployers must ensure chatbots do not make 'human-like features' — including claims of sentience, emotional relationship-building, and impersonation — available to minors, and must implement reasonable age verification systems.
-Social AI companions are categorically prohibited from being made available to minors.
-A narrow exemption permits therapeutic chatbots for minors only when prescribed by a licensed mental health professional, supported by peer-reviewed clinical trial data, and accompanied by AI identity disclaimers.
-Deployers must also maintain emergency detection systems for self-harm and harm-to-others situations and comply with data minimization requirements.
-Enforcement is through AG civil actions (up to $7,500 per intentional violation) and a private right of action for minors or their parents/guardians with statutory damages of $100–$750 per user per incident.
+Imposes obligations on deployers of AI chatbots to protect minors from human-like features — defined broadly to include simulated sentience, emotional relationship-building, and impersonation of real persons.
+Deployers must ensure chatbots do not make human-like features available to minors and must implement reasonable age verification systems.
+Social AI companions are categorically prohibited for minors.
+A narrow exemption allows therapeutic chatbots to be made available to minors only under licensed professional supervision with peer-reviewed clinical evidence.
+Deployers must also maintain emergency detection and response systems and limit data collection to what is adequate, relevant, and necessary.
+Enforcement is through the Attorney General and a private right of action for minors or their parents/guardians with statutory damages of $100–$750 per user per incident.

 Enforcement & Penalties